AlexanderKoch-Koch/low_cost_robot/README.md

    2. Figure out the device name (e.g. tty.usbmodem57380045631 for MacOS): ```ls /dev/tty.*```
    3. Scan each motor individually with [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/)
       1. Set the baudrate to 1M for all motors
-      2. Set the servo IDs to 1 for the shoulder to 5 (6 if using the elbow to wrist extension) for the gripper servo
+      2. Set the servo IDs to 1 for the shoulder to 5 (6 if using the elbow-to-wrist extension) for the gripper servo
 3. Assembly
    1. Assemble the arm without the base
       1. Make sure that the servos are fixed in the same position as in the CAD